jcwilliamson/microbits/workshop.md

 The microbit has 2 buttons, "A" and "B" which give the microbit logic signals, and allow you to interact with it.
 When you press the button down, it sends a true signal to the microbit, and when the button is not pressed down, it sends false.
 You can find the blocks to use these buttons in the "input" tab in make code.

-Now see if you can modify your code to only show your chosen picture when you press one of the buttons.
+Now see if you can modify your code to only show your picture when you press one of the buttons.

 ## Activity 3: Talking to Another Microbit with Radio
 Now you have managed to interact with your microbit using buttons, why not try making it communicate with another microbit?